DeveshDFG/amaranth-codify-platform/README.md

    ```bash
    docker-compose up --build
    ```
 8. Open your browser and go to `http://localhost:8000` to access the application.
+Hot Module Replacement (HMR) should be working, so any changes you make to the code will automatically refresh the browser.

 ## Editing database schema